+We have done a lot of STEM activities for kids, but most of them have been aimed at Monkey.
+Until recently, Bo has been too little to do much outside of simple toddler STEM projects.
 But now that she is almost 3 1/2, she is ready to start her own STEM activities.
-Today, we explored textures and different objects with a simple magnifying glass discovery tray.
+Today, we explored textures and different objects with simple magnifying glass science activities using a science discovery tray.

 Make Your Own Magnifying Glass Discovery Tray